Vzense/PeopleCounter/README.md

    b.Please write the camera SN to the CameraAlias field of Alg_PCConfig_Entrance.ini and Alg_PCConfig_Exit.ini respectively.

    c.Run Tools/ DualCameraSample. exe to view the detection result
+4. The algorithm supports three kinds of detection accuracy:low, normal, high.
+It can be changed by modifying Alg_PCConfig/ALG/DetectionAccuracy in the config file.